devrazec/chat/README.md

 # Project React Chat

-I created this team chat/messaging interface using Material UI v7 in JSX format.
+It's a chat/messaging interface using Material UI v7 in JSX format.
 The interface shows a conversation between team members with a contact list on the left and chat messages on the right.

 # Setup

+-- AceBase (to persist messages) in a docker container hosted on Google Cloud

 -- Socket.IO (for real-time send/receive)

--- AceBase (to persist messages)

 -- React as client interface

 # Create Vite Project